Japan dismisses Olympics cancellation report as teams back Games

 Tokyo 2020 CEO Toshiro Muto told AFP this week that the organising committee is "unwavering" on holding the event this year, but couldn't rule out staging it without spectators.

-And on Friday, the Tokyo Medical Association called for the event to be held behind closed doors.
+And yesterday, the Tokyo Medical Association called for the event to be held behind closed doors.

 "The feasibility of holding it with no spectators should be considered."

-Sebastian Coe, the global president of the Games' showpiece sport, track and field, said such a solution would be acceptable.
+Sebastian Coe, global president of the Games' showpiece track and field sport, said such a solution would be acceptable.

 "I would love to have fans, noisy and passionate," Coe told the BBC.